-I am a fifth-year PhD candidate in International History at Harvard University studying U.S. imperialism and military policy as well as the history of asymmetric warfare in the Global South during the 19th and 20th centuries.
-My dissertation, "Pacific Wars: Peripheral Conflict and the Making of the Modern U.S. Navy, 1861-1898," explores the role of small wars on the first peacetime military expansion in U.S. history.
+I am a sixth-year Ph.D. candidate in International History at Harvard University studying U.S. imperialism and military policy as well as the history of asymmetric warfare in the Global South during the 19th and 20th centuries.
+My dissertation, "Pacific Wars: Peripheral Conflict and the Making of the U.S. New Navy, 1865-1897," explores the role of small wars on the first peacetime military expansion in U.S. history.
 Doing so textures our understanding of technological shifts and the emergence of the United States into the Great Power system.
-My work has been published by Intelligence and National Security and the Journal of Military History (forthcoming 2019).
+My work has been published by Intelligence and National Security and the Journal of Military History.
+My article, "The War of the Pacific, Technology and U.S. Naval Development: An International History of Regional War," won a 2018 Society for Military History Moncado Prize.

 At Harvard, I have served as a Teaching Fellow for courses on U.S. Foreign Affairs and the History of Modern China.